What is the average mortgage refinance cost?

 - Application fee: Some lenders charge a fee just to start the process of opening your file, pulling your credit and getting things underway for your refinance.
 This fee can range from $75 to $500, depending on the lender.
 Think of it as the "kickoff" fee that gets the whole process moving.

-- Underwriting fee: This covers the cost of the underwriting team that reviews your financials and decides whether you qualify.
+- Underwriting fee: This covers the cost of the underwriting team that reviews your financials and decides if you’re approved.
 It’s the engine behind the loan decision, and it typically ranges from $400 to $900.

-These fees can vary a lot by lender, and some may even waive one or more, especially if you have great credit or bring a competing offer to the table.
-(Pro tip: it never hurts to ask.)
+These fees can vary, and some lenders may even waive one or more, especially if you have great credit or bring a competing offer to the table.
+It never hurts to ask for a waiver.

 Loan origination fee | 0.5%-1% of loan amount | |